2023 Best Value Biochemistry & Biophysics Schools in the Rocky Mountains Region

 Top 10 Best Biochemistry, Biophysics & Molecular Biology Schools

 Our 2023 rankings named Brigham Young University - Idaho the best value school in the Rocky Mountains Region for biochemistry, biophysics and molecular biology students.
-Located in the town of Rexburg, BYU - I is a private not-for-profit college with a very large student population.
+Located in the town of Rexburg, BYU - I is a private not-for-profit school with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at BYU - I are $4,416 a year.